apache/arrow/docs/source/developers/python.rst

    $ mkdir arrow/cpp/build
    $ cmake -S arrow/cpp -B arrow/cpp/build --preset ninja-release-python
-   $ cmake --build arrow/cpp make install
+   $ cmake --build arrow/cpp/build --target install

 ``ninja-release-python`` is not the only preset available - if you would like a build with more features like CUDA, Flight and Gandiva support you may opt for the ``ninja-release-python-maximal`` preset.
-If you wanted less features, (i.e removing Orc and dataset support) you could opt for ``ninja-release-python-minimal``.
+If you wanted less features, (i.e removing ORC and dataset support) you could opt for ``ninja-release-python-minimal``.
 Changing the word ``release`` to ``debug`` with any of the aforementioned presets will generated a debug build of Arrow.